arribass/Salesforce-Notes/README.md

 ## 📘 Certification Path

 The diagram above highlights the recommended certification path to help you strategically progress through Salesforce certifications.
 For a comprehensive overview, refer to this [Salesforce Certifications Guide](https://www.linkedin.com/pulse/9-best-salesforce-certifications-2023-s2-labs-by-shrey-sharma/).
+## Salesforce Ideas

+- Flow Record Insert error parser
+  - The idea is to create a tool that can parse and interpret error messages generated during record insertions in Salesforce Flows.
+This tool would help users quickly identify the root cause of the error and provide actionable suggestions for resolution.
+- Logical parser for Salesforce field
+  - The idea is to develop a parser that can read a formula validation stored in Salesforce fields, evaluate its logic and return the result of the evaluation.
+This would be useful to store rules in custom metadata and evaluate them in Apex or Flows.
+- Reactive Display Text for Flow
+    - The idea is to create a component that can display text in a Flow that updates dynamically based on user input or other variables within the Flow.
+This would enhance user experience by providing real-time feedback and information as users interact with the Flow.
+- Test Data Factory
+    - The idea is to build a tool that can generate test data for Salesforce environments based on predefined templates or rules.
+This would help developers and testers quickly populate their orgs with relevant data for testing purposes, improving efficiency and accuracy in the testing process.
+    - This tool could be used for all people on the company to generate test data for their sandboxes.
+    - Use metadatas to define examples of data to generate.

 ## 🌐 Objective